jon-harper/OmniBox/docs/tour.md

   <figcaption>The core components of an OmniBox with fans and power supply mounted.</figcaption>
 </figure>

 There are two types of Core components: Base and Main Body.
 A typical OmniBox build has two parts for the base and three for the main body.

-The Unified base can be printed instead of the front and rear pieces.
+The Unified base can be printed instead of the front and rear base pieces.

 <div markdown class="jh-grid-container jh-grid-3">
 <div markdown>